-acronym - a word made up from the first letters of the name of something e.g. CAPS is an acronym for Curriculum and Assessment Policy Statement aesthetic - the use of language to create something artistic, fine and beautiful alliteration - the use of several words together that begin with the same sound or letter e.g. Round the rocks the ragged rascal ran allusion - writing or speaking that mentions a subject, person, etc indirectly e.g. He alluded to the president's ill health ambiguity - a possible double meaning which may make a message unclear when used by mistake, e.g. I am going out for the present may mean I am leaving for this time OR I am going to get a gift anecdote - a short story of based on personal experience anti-climax - a situation or event that is less exciting because it happens after something that was much better.
+aesthetic - the use of language to create something artistic, fine and beautiful allusion - writing or speaking that mentions a subject, person, etc. indirectly, e.g. He alluded to the president's ill health ambiguity - a possible double meaning which may make a message unclear when used by mistake, e.g. 他 走了一个多小时了 could means "He has been walking for over one hour." or "It has been over one hour since he left."

+anecdote - a short story of based on personal experience

+anti-climax - a situation or event that is less exciting because it happens after something that was much better.
 In literature study anti-climax suggests that the expectations built up by the writer are deliberately disappointed.

-antonym - a word that is opposite in meaning to another word in the same language e.g. tall and short are antonyms in English appreciation - pleasure you express when you realize something is good, useful, or well done; an understanding of the importance or meaning of something appropriate - correct or suitable for a particular time, situation, or purpose assonance - repetition of vowel sounds in two or more words, e.g. All is in tune in the world in June assumptions - something that you think is true although you have no definite proof.
-Underlying assumption - a belief that is used as the basis for an idea, but which may not be correct bias - an opinion about whether something is good or bad which influences how you deal with it chronological - arranged according to when things happened or were made, e.g. The poems were arranged in chronological order.
+antonym - a word that is opposite in meaning to another word in the same language, e.g. tall and short are antonyms in Serbian appreciation - pleasure you express when you realise something is good, useful, or well done; an understanding of the importance or meaning of something appropriate - correct or suitable for a particular time, situation, or purpose assumptions - something that you think is true although you have no definite proof.

+Underlying assumption --a belief that is used as the basis for an idea, but which may not be correct bias - an opinion about whether something is good or bad which influences how you deal with it bi-syllable - the syllable structure of a "two-character" Chinese words, e.g. 喜欢 xǐ huan chronological - arranged according to when things happened or were made.

 clip (video clip/audio clip) - a short part of a film, television or radio programme that is shown by itself, especially as an advertisement, e.g. clips from the new James Bond film cognitive academic skills - these are skills such as inferencing, synthesising and evaluating; the term cognitive academic language proficiency (CALP) was coined by Jim Cummins to describe abstract, decontextualised, cognitively demanding language i.e. the kind of language that you would find in a science textbook coherent - something which makes logical sense; a coherent paragraph has a clear development of ideas and sentences have logical links cohesive - a cohesive text is one which flows and has unity.
-It makes use of connectives, conjunctions and pronouns, which hold the text together e.g. Punctuation is important because it makes written language easier to understand.
+It makes use of connectives, conjunctions and pronouns, which hold the text together.

-colloquial - language or words that are used mainly in informal conversations rather than in writing or formal speech, e.g. just chuck it there (colloquial) instead of please place it there (formal)
+colloquial - language or words that are used mainly in informal conversations rather than in writing or formal speech, e.g. 妈妈(colloquial)、母亲(formal)